Business and Competitive Analysis: Definition, Context, and Benefits

 The heart of the intelligence process whereby meaning is derived from data.

 Although there is some value in these definitions, we find each of them to be lacking in some aspect.
-As such, in this book, analysis is defined as: "The skilled application of scientific and non-scientific methods and processes by which individuals interpret data or information to produce insightful intelligence findings and actionable recommendations for decision makers."
+As such, in this book, analysis is defined as “The skilled application of scientific and non-scientific methods and processes by which individuals interpret data and information to produce insightful intelligence findings and actionable recommendations for decision makers.”

-This process, which can be applied in theory by analysts, gets complicated very quickly by factors present in the real world of business and market-place competition, as well as the politics and social nature of decision makers and enterprises.
+This process, which analysts can apply in theory, gets muddled very quickly by factors present in the real world of business and marketplace competition.
+It gets further complicated as well by the politics and social nature of decision makers and enterprises.
 Analysts frequently work in groups or teams and benefit from the pooling of expertise.
-Hypotheses aren't always developed, tested, or reformulated, but are frequently modified in real-time by the evidence that is acquired.
+Hypotheses aren’t always developed, tested, or reformulated, but are frequently modified in real time by the evidence that is acquired.
 Many factors being analyzed do not act or will not behave according to history, logic, or certainty.
-The nature and range of variances underlying these factors suggest business and competitive analysis being more of a social scientific pursuit than that of physical or pure science.
+The nature and range of variances underlying these factors suggest business and competitive analysis is more of a social scientific pursuit than a physical or pure science one.

-The “real world” of organizations and their environments tends to bring out the "art" aspect of analysis.
-When conducting an experiment using control groups, we know that some percentage of a treatment group's analyses will not confirm the control group's analyses.
+The “real world” of organizations and their environments tends to bring out the “art” aspect of analysis.
+When conducting an experiment using control groups, we know that some percentage of a treatment group’s analyses will not confirm the control group’s analyses.
 Analysts in these two groups will weigh the same data or information differently, based on schemes that may be hard for others to accurately replicate.
 Even when analysts do substantively agree about the nature of the problems being addressed, they can still subsequently disagree about the proposed course of action.
-Consequently, analysts may never be able to "prove" they were right.
-It is these kinds of experiences that points to why analysis can sometimes be viewed as more akin to art than science.
-The following humorous parable helps point out some of the important differences between the two perspectives.
+Consequently, analysts may never be able to “prove” they were right.
+These kinds of experiences point to why analysis can sometimes be viewed as more akin to art than science.

 Business and competitive analysts are tasked with making sense out of often ambiguous, complex, and challenging matters that decision makers care about.
-Like the artist on the bus, they too have to weigh up the odds, work through the scenarios, work out what they know as opposed to their competition, and take action.
-They have to make sense of, or create meaning from, a typically constrained sample of data and information.
+They, too, have to weigh up the odds, work through the scenarios, work out what they know as opposed to their competition, and take action.
+They have to use sound judgment, make sense of, or create meaning from a typically constrained sample of data and information.
 In an often-confused and rapidly moving competitive landscape, they try to answer the three critical questions commonly asked of them:

-Any of these three questions may be answered in a variety of constructive ways using replicable procedures and methods (science), as well as intuitive or creative ones (art).
+Any of these questions may be answered in a variety of constructive ways using replicable procedures and methods (science), as well as intuitive or creative ones (art).
 And although the core of this book primarily focuses on methods of business and competitive analysis, methods are neither black boxes nor panaceas.
 They must always be combined with other factors, including business, industry, and market knowledge; cognitive sense-making and thinking skills; analytical traits and abilities; and thoughtful, practical experience (craft).

 It is important to understand the place of intelligence within the larger context of an enterprise.
 The need to generate competitive intelligence (CI) is certainly not new.
-Sun Tzu plainly stated the rationale for intelligence over two thousand years ago.
-He wrote, "Now the reason the enlightened prince and the wise general conquer the enemy whenever they move, and their achievements surpass those of ordinary men, is foreknowledge."6
+Sun Tzu plainly stated the rationale for intelligence more than two thousand years ago.
+He wrote, “Now the reason the enlightened prince and the wise general conquer the enemy whenever they move, and their achievements surpass those of ordinary men, is foreknowledge.”

 Intelligence processes in business organizations have received significant attention in recent decades.
 The benefits gained by successfully anticipating a competitor’s future plans and strategies are generally self-evident.
 The consequences of making decisions based on information that is incomplete, inaccurate, or late are as severe.